Embird Embroidery Software

 Manual Stitches

-Manual Stitches are used to create realistic fur, shading or other texture.
-Parameters that are adjustable during the use of the Freehand tool are: Minimum Length of Stitch and Maximum Length of Stitch.
+Manual Stitches are used to create realistic fur, shading, or other textures.
+The parameters that are adjustable during the use of the Freehand tool are: Minimum Length of Stitch and Maximum Length of Stitch.

-There are several ways of how to change value of the stitch length controls.
-They are used in the same way as those in the Parameters window .
+There are several ways to change the value of the stitch length controls.
+They are used in the same way as those in the Parameters window.

 Outlines and Connection